CarlTeapot/Cheapest_Transfer_Route/README.md

 The software has two features
 1) you can send a json bady containing the maxWeight and list of transfers, and the program will return the optimal route to you
-2) you can send a request to the program to generate a random list of trasfers and maxWeight and then it will find the optimal route in the list
+2) you can send a request to the program to generate a random list of transfers and maxWeight and then it will find the optimal route in the list

-I have implemented OpenApi swagger, so after running the program, vist the following url address:
+I have implemented OpenApi Swagger, so after running the program, visit the following url address:

       http://localhost:8080/swagger-ui/index.html#/